Updated on July 16, 2021

 Working remotely has become the norm for many organizations.
 Several employees would like to take this opportunity to work from abroad.

 The COVID-19 crisis has forced companies to reinvent themselves, both organizationally and in terms of employee engagement.
-An increasing number of companies are not planning to return to the office until the fall of 2021, so employers need to be flexible and open to change.
+An increasing number of companies are planning a return to part-time office work or even full-time telework, so employers need to be flexible and open to change.

 What about employees who are considering this opportunity to work remotely from another country?
 How can this affect your organization?